FabrizioRomanoGenovese/statebox.github.io/zlarin-2017-info.markdown

 On November 9, finally, we will “reset” the house and leave it for good.

 ## Stuff Provided
-- Standard things: Blankets, towels, etc.
+- Standard things: blankets, towels, etc.
 - A reliable internet connection, comprising a TOR network access point
 - Coffee, ad libitum
 - Beer, in reasonable amounts